Prathaam08/Sarcasm_Detection_ML/README.md

-This project is a Sarcasm Detection System built using machine learning, where a model is trained to classify whether a given text (headline) is sarcastic or not.
-The backend of the project is powered by FastAPI to expose a prediction API.
+This project implements a sarcasm detection model using machine learning techniques.
+It processes text data and predicts whether the given sentence is sarcastic or not.
+The application provides a web interface where users can enter text and receive predictions along with detailed explanations for the classification.

+Features:

+Sarcasm Classification: The model predicts if a sentence is sarcastic or not.
+Explanations: Provides a detailed explanation for why a sentence is classified as sarcastic or not.
+Speech Input: Users can input sentences through speech using voice-to-text (planned feature).
+History: View previous predictions (planned feature).
+Dark Mode: Toggle between light and dark themes (planned feature).
+Clear History: Option to remove past predictions (planned feature).

 Requirements
 Make sure you have the following dependencies installed: